-he of pre-colon at the site of ; 800 BCE, the presence of farm in the territory of CapaccioVillanovan .
+The record of pre-colonial occupation at the site of Poseidonia is better established; circa 800 BCE, there is a notable presence of farmsteads in the territory of Capaccio that included Villanovan artifacts.
 In addition, in the late 7th century BCE, both Rovine di Palma and Templata witness the arrival of two small settlements, which boast similar characteristics to their Etruscan neighbors to the north.
 According to Skele, the presence of bucchero confirms a definite Etruscan influence, in addition to ten fossa tombs, which are relatable to examples found at Pontecagnano, north of the boundary formed by the Sele River.
 Strabo also states that the initial settlement consisted of a fortified trading post, which may have been present several centuries before the foundation of the actual colony.
-Not only does this support the idea that small numbers of Greek settlers were moving into the area before the Sybarites, but the presence and location of such a post suggests that the boundaries of had been roughly established beforehand.
-Thus, when the Sybarites arrived to properly settle the area into a foundation, they utilized the border system already in place.involvement in the colonization process is crucial, .interesting point has been addressed by Emmanuele Greco, who believes that these small groups of indigenous settlers, or possibly ‘Oenotrians’, wh inhabited the Sele Plain before the arrival of the Greeks, had already been so closely assimilated into the neighboring populations that their origins are almost completely indistinguishable.
-Instead, what is evident is plethora of cultures that has come together in a unique way, so as to influence the development of the Greek colony in a way that is different from mainland Greece, the unique qualities which are evident in the arrangement of the settlement.
+Not only does this support the idea that small numbers of Greek settlers were moving into the area before the Sybarites, but the presence and location of such a post further suggests that the boundaries of Poseidonia had been roughly established beforehand.
+Thus, when the Sybarites arrived to properly settle the area into a permanent foundation, they utilized the border system already in place.

+The indigenous involvement in the colonization process is crucial, and had a significant role in the development of the apoikia.
+In this regard, an interesting point has been addressed by Emmanuele Greco, who believes that these small groups of indigenous settlers, or possibly ‘Oenotrians’, who inhabited the Sele Plain before the arrival of the Greeks, had already been so closely assimilated into the neighboring populations that their origins are almost completely indistinguishable.
+Instead, what is evident is that a plethora of cultures that has come together in a unique way, so as to influence the development of the Greek colony in a way that is different from mainland Greece, as manifest in the unique qualities which are evident in the arrangement of the settlement.